-- (i) It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is expected to be realized within twelve months after the reporting period; or - (iv) The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- (i) It expects to realize the asset, or intends to sell or consume it, in its normal operating cycle; - (ii) It holds the asset primarily for the purpose of trading; - (iii) It expects to realize the asset within twelve months after the reporting period; or - (iv) The asset is cash or a cash equivalent (as defined in IAS 7) unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current:
+The Company classifies the liability as current under one of the following criteria, and all other liabilities are classified as non-current:

-- (i) It is expected to be settled in normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification. - (e) Cash and cash equivalents
+- (i) It expects to settle the liability in its normal operating cycle; - (ii) It holds the liability primarily for the purpose of trading - (iii) The liability is due to be settled within twelve months after the reporting period; or - (iv) It does not have the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the reporting period.

+(e) Cash and cash equivalents